-So here’s a break down of the main backpacker spends in Australia – accommodation, food, booze, activities and transport – so hopefully you can prepare for an amazing adventure down under…
+So here’s a break down of the main spends for backpacking Australia – accommodation, food, booze, activities and transport – so hopefully you can prepare for an amazing adventure down under…

-How Much To Budget For A Month In Australia
+Backpacking Australia – How Much To Budget For A Month In Australia (2019 Update)

 Accommodation In Australia